jasonmimick/jasonmimick.github.io/index.md

 ##### Technical Director 2017 ￫ present

-* Managing product strategy, customer and prospect relations, technical integration, and marketing efforts           between MongoDB and key technical partners such as Microsoft, RedHat, Pivotal, Adobe, and others
+* Managing product strategy, customer and prospect relations, technical integrations, and marketing efforts           between MongoDB and key technical partners such as Microsoft, RedHat, Pivotal, Adobe, and others
 * Responsible for product management, technical design, and strategy for MongoDB integration with Kubernetes, Pivotal PCF, and other cloud-based technologies.
 Lead on MongoDB PCF Tile GA release and MongoDB Kubernetes Operator launch
 * Providing daily support and direction for sales, engineering, marketing, and services organizations at MongoDB
 * Contributing to account revenue acquisition and growth through direct customer and sales team interaction

 ##### Senior Consulting Engineer (2015 ￫ 2017)

 * Delivered on-site technical advice to customers across numerous industries
 * Drove technical project success as embedded dedicated consultant for companies such as United Airlines, The Gap, and the US Dept. of Veterans Affairs

 #### InterSystems Corporation - Cambridge, Massachusetts USA